-Tin foil dinner packets are a thing of beauty–quick to prepare and easy clean up!
-And one of my absolute favorites is this Mediterranean-baked salmon and vegetables in foil, an (arguably) easier version of classic Salmon En Papillote.
-It is so darn easy to make, but the end result definitely looks and eats kinda fancy.
-You can serve it right in the foil packet, if you like, no shame in that!
+This oven baked salmon in foil is so darn easy to make, but the end result definitely looks and eats like a fancy dinner.
+You can serve it right in the foil packet, if you like.
+No shame in that!

 I see recipes like this foil baked salmon as an opportunity to use up whatever vegetables I have on hand.
 With the abundance of summer squash, zucchini and tomatoes these days, that’s what I used this time around.
 But this recipe will work well with other vegetables like green beans, asparagus, broccoli…you can change things up to meet your needs.